Guidance for couples planning to get married or form a civil partnership in England, and venues hosting these events.

 Keeping yourself and others safe

-As COVID-19 restrictions are lifted, it’s important that we all use personal judgement to manage our own risk.
+It’s important that we all use personal judgement to manage our own risk.
 All of us can play our part by exercising common sense and considering the risks.
 There are steps everyone can take to reduce the risk of transmission:

 Anyone with symptoms of COVID-19, even if they’re mild, should not attend.
-This includes the couple, attendees, anyone working or involved in the ceremony or reception.
+This includes the couple, attendees, and anyone working or involved in the ceremony or reception.
 They should self-isolate immediately and get a PCR test.

 If someone has been instructed by NHS Test and Trace to self-isolate they must self-isolate and not attend.
 Please refer to guidance for households with possible or confirmed COVID-19 infection.